robillersomeone/survey_of_distributions/README.md

 - as an Erlang distribution with the shape parameter `k=1`
   - by extension, as a gamma distribution
 - as the probability distribution of time between events of a poisson distribution
-- backwards, `n` independent and identically distributed  exponential distributions random variables  sum to a gammma distribution with shape `n` and rate `λ`
+- backwards, `n` independent and identically distributed  exponential distributions random variables  sum to a gamma distribution with shape `n` and rate `λ`

 ##### chi-squared distribution
 chi-squared is also a special case of the gamma distribution with `ν` degrees of freedom, where gamma(ν/2 ,2) = to χ2(ν)